 Feeding the Body with Fast Food

 Most people nowadays prefer to just squeeze in a quick meal somewhere between the myriad tasks and errands needing to be done before the day ends.
 Often, these instant meals come from fast-food places or meals that prioritize artificial flavorings over nutritional value.
 Worse, health is sacrificed in the end.
-While we get to satisfy our hunger, we are inclined to forget that we also need to ensure that our bodies are nourished properly with the right number of vitamins and minerals to stay healthy, energized and for our systems to function well.
+While we get to satisfy our hunger, we are inclined to forget that we also need to ensure that our bodies are nourished properly.
+Our bodies require the right number of vitamins and minerals to stay healthy and energized, and for our systems to function well.

 How to Keep a Healthy and Balanced Body

-However, even if we eat the proper food and pay close attention to our dietary intake, it is most likely that we will still not be able to eat and absorb the Recommended Daily Amount (RDA) of minerals and vitamins in a day.
+However, even if we eat the proper food and pay close attention to our dietary intake, it is possible that we will still be unable to eat and absorb the Recommended Daily Amount (RDA) of minerals and vitamins in a day.
 One of the prevailing reasons for this is the modern-day style of agriculture and food processing.
-As such, you will need to consume a huge amount of food and a variety of exercises to keep a healthy and balanced body.
+As such, you will need to consume a huge amount of food and perform a variety of exercises to keep a healthy and balanced body.
 However, through mineral and vitamin supplements, you can get ahead of this and stay in the picture of health.

 Difference Between Vitamins and Minerals

-Both vitamins and minerals are nutritional elements that are important for our bodies to stay healthy, fit and to function normally.
+Both vitamins and minerals are nutritional elements important for our bodies to stay healthy, fit and to function normally.
 However, they have different biological functions, chemical compositions, and nutritional value.